 ●Naso-orbital-ethmoid fractures with injury to the medial canthal ligament and/or lacrimal apparatus.

 Patients with orbital floor fractures who have persistent nausea and vomiting, eye muscle dysfunction, diplopia, enophthalmos, or orbital dystopia usually require surgery.
-Mr Andi prefers the scarless surgical transconjunctival approach for repairing orbital fractures.
+Professor Andi prefers the scarless surgical transconjunctival approach for repairing orbital fractures.